 My Verdict

 The ride out of the saddle will also feel more natural.
-However, due to the nature of rocker plates, it is not comparable with riding outdoors.
+However, due to the nature of rocker plates, they are not comparable to riding outdoors.
 So, don’t expect an outside-like riding experience.

-If you want to learn more about how to choose a rocker plate, read the guide below.
+To learn more about choosing a rocker plate, read my guide below.

 4 Reasons to Use a Cycling Rocker Plate